Fours/node-express-typescript-blog-api/README.md

 ```

 ## About
 This is a blog REST api built with javascript, Typescript, Node.js, and the Express framework, with Jest unit testing.
 It uses the file system as a simple data store.
+App is written in Typescript and tests are written in js.

 ## Testing
 Run unit tests